Temdog007/Event-ECS/README.md

 Each system can have a server that will listen for requests to send data.

-The System will encode itself into JSON code and then that code to the client.
+Each system, entity, and component will be able to serialize itself.

 The WPF C# application will be designed to give a visual representation of the ECS in Lua.

-The WPF C# application will be the ECS state by sending requests to the system's server.
+The WPF C# application will be reading the serilalized ECS state to update the GUI.

+The WPF C# application will be able to change the ECS state including (adding, removing, or editing the system, its entities, and its components)